queilawithaQ/documentation/_general/about/vm-and-infrastructure.md

 * **Massive**: 32 CPUs, 60gb RAM

 ## Firewall
 All incoming ports are rejected by default except port 22, which is open to allow [SSH debug sessions]({{ site.baseurl }}{% link _basic/builds-and-configuration/ssh-access.md %}).
-Outgoing port 25 (SMTP) is closed by default so Codeship can't be used for spamming.
+Outgoing port 25 (SMTP) is closed by default so CodeShip can't be used for spamming.

 ## Disk Space
-All builds on both Codeship Basic and Codeship Pro have 10gb of disk space allocation for the build environment.
+All builds on both CodeShip Basic and CodeShip Pro have 10gb of disk space allocation for the build environment.

 ## System Timeouts

-On **Codeship Basic**, a build can run for up to 3 hours, although builds will time out if there is no log activity for 10 minutes.
+On **CodeShip Basic**, a build can run for up to 3 hours, although builds will time out if there is no log activity for 10 minutes.

-On **Codeship Pro**, a build can run for up to 5 hours, although builds will time out if there is no log activity for 15 minutes.
+On **CodeShip Pro**, a build can run for up to 5 hours, although builds will time out if there is no log activity for 15 minutes.